railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 Although you can install a module and all its dependencies at once, you can't remove them in one fell swoop – you'd have to uninstall module by module.
 Uninstalling is more complex than installing because you have to handle existing system data.

-.. tip::   **Attention**  *Uninstalling modules*
+.. note::  Uninstalling modules

 	Although it works quite well, uninstalling modules isn't perfect in Open ERP.
 It's not guaranteed to return the system exactly to the state it was in before installation.

 	So it's recommended that you make a backup of the database before installing your new modules so that you can test the new modules and decide whether they're suitable or not.
 If they're not then you can return to your backup.
 If they are, then you'll probably still reinstall the modules on your backup so that you don't have to delete all your test data.

-	If you wanted to uninstall you would use the menu Administration > Modules Management > Installed Modules and then uninstall them in the inverse order of their dependencies: crm, account, product.
+	If you wanted to uninstall you would use the menu *Administration > Modules Management > Installed Modules* and then uninstall them in the inverse order of their dependencies: crm, account, product.

 Installing additional functionality
 -------------------------------------